-From the Tempo administration menu (available to those with the Tempo administrator permission) select Internal Issues.
-Here you can add and remove any JIRA issues to or from the Internal issue section for the calendar worklog.
+From Tempo > Settings select Internal Issues.
+Here you can add and remove any Jira issues to or from the Internal issue section for the calendar worklog.

 Internal issues can also be filtered with an JQL function (issue.internal= 'true') in the issue search section.